 You can use your headlights during the day to make yourself more visible to other drivers.
 A lot of cars have DRLs (daytime running lights) which are made for this purpose, however you may need to make sure they are set to come on or if you don’t have them just use your normal dipped beam headlights that you usually use during the night.

-What would happen if you do break down?
 We have probably all jumped in our cars in very cold winter without a coat and relied on our heaters and heated seats (if you are lucky!) to comfortably get us to our destination in the warm.
 If you did break down you could be waiting a few hours without your heater for a recovery service so it would be sensible to keep extra warm clothes in the car along with a fully charged mobile phone, jump leads and making sure your spare tyre is in good condition.
 Make sure you always carry jump leads in your car, they should really be a standard thing to keep in the boot.
 You could also store a bottle of drinking water and high energy snacks to have while you wait for a recovery vehicle.

-Batteries Don’t Like The Cold
+Remember – Batteries Don’t Like The Cold

 Batteries are prone to failing on drivers in colder icy conditions.
 In the past people solely relied on jump leads or recovery services to help.
 Nowadays you can buy mini jump starters that can easily fit in your glovebox.
 Amazingly these things can jump a car a number of times before needing to recharge them and they also mean you no longer rely on someone else with a working vehicle to jump start you using their car.
 You can’t go wrong with something like this Anker Compact Jump Starter.